SimplyBinary/simplybinary.github.io/content/classes/Git-for-Teams.md

   * Good commit messages
   * Merging branches
-  * Commit Only Some Changes in a File
+  * Commit only some changes in a file

 #### The Three Trees

   * Manipulating the three trees
-	* Reset, Revert, and Checkout Commits
+	* Reset, revert, and checkout commits
-	* Reset, Revert, and Checkout Files
+	* Reset, revert, and checkout files

 #### Rewrite History

-  * Adding to the Last Commit
+  * Adding to the last commit
-  * A Beautiful Git Log
+  * A beautiful git log
-    * Reset to Undo Commits
+    * Reset to undo commits
-    * Combine Two or More Commits into One
+    * Combining two or more commits into one
-    * Edit Commit Messages
+    * Editing commit messages
     * Reordering Commits
     * Skipping Commits